 Download our free guide to explore career opportunities in computer and data science.

-Working in Data Analytics
+Working in data analytics

 Data analysts have a range of fields and titles, including (but not limited to) database analyst, business analyst, market research analyst, sales analyst, financial analyst, marketing analyst, advertising analyst, customer success analyst, operations analyst, pricing analyst, and international strategy analyst.
-The best data analysts have both technical expertise and the ability to communicate quantitative findings to non-technical colleagues or clients.
+The best data analysts have both technical expertise and the ability to communicate quantitative findings to nontechnical colleagues or clients.

-Characteristics of Data Analysts
+Characteristics of data analysts

-Data analysts can have a background in mathematics and statistics, or they can supplement a non-quantitative background by learning the tools needed to make decisions with numbers.
+Data analysts can have a background in mathematics and statistics, or they can supplement a nonquantitative background by learning the tools needed to make decisions with numbers.
 Some data analysts choose to pursue an advanced degree, such as a master’s in analytics, in order to advance their careers.

 Working professionals that are considering changing careers could benefit if they have experience in mathematical or statistical fields.
 Adding the pursuit of an advanced degree in the data industry will greatly impact their job opportunities and make for a smooth transition into a data analysis position.

-Skills and Tools
+Skills and tools

-Roles and Responsibilities
+Roles and responsibilities

-Data analysts are often responsible for designing and maintaining data systems and databases, using statistical tools to interpret data sets, and preparing reports that effectively communicate trends, patterns, and predictions based on relevant findings.
+Data analysts are often responsible for designing and maintaining data systems and databases, using statistical tools to interpret datasets, and preparing reports that effectively communicate trends, patterns, and predictions based on relevant findings.

 Learn More: What Does a Data Analyst Do?

-Working in Data Science
+Working in data science

 Data scientists, on the other hand, estimate the unknown by asking questions, writing algorithms, and building statistical models.
 The main difference between a data analyst and a data scientist is heavy coding.
-Data scientists can arrange undefined sets of data using multiple tools at the same time, and build their own automation systems and frameworks.
+Data scientists can arrange undefined sets of data using multiple tools at the same time and build their own automation systems and frameworks.

-Characteristics of Data Analysts
+Characteristics of data scientists

 Drew Conway, data science expert and founder of Alluvium, describes a data scientist as someone who has mathematical and statistical knowledge, hacking skills, and substantive expertise.
-As such, many data scientists hold degrees such as a master’s in data science
+As such, many data scientists hold degrees such as a master’s in data science.

-Skills and Tools
+Skills and tools

-Roles and Responsibilities
+Roles and responsibilities

 Data scientists are typically tasked with designing data modeling processes, as well as creating algorithms and predictive models to extract the information needed by an organization to solve complex problems.